Policies and Procedures

 When a vacancy occurs in a student room, the remaining resident has the option to:

-- remain in the room and choose or be open for a new roommate; or
+3. remain in the room and be open to a new roommate; or

 The College reserves the right to enter a student’s residence in the following instances:

-- For emergency maintenance, such as heating, plumbing or door lock repair;
+4. For emergency maintenance such as heating, plumbing, or door lock repair;

-- Additionally, safety and health inspections will be conducted on a regular basis in residence halls, apartments and houses with prior notice to residents.
+7. Safety and health inspections will be conducted on a regular basis in residence halls, apartments, and houses with prior notice to residents.

 The Residence Life staff may enter a room any time it is deemed essential to the operation of the student housing unit or to the safety of the residents.
 The College may assume possession of a student’s room or apartment at any time for violations of college regulations or for health, safety, or financial reasons.